nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-intellectual_property_llc.md

 title: "Protecting Your Intellectual Property as an LLC Owner"
 layout: post
 date: 2023-08-09
+update_date: 2023-09-21
 author: jack_nicholaisen
-summary: "Unlock the secrets to safeguarding your intellectual property within an LLC structure!
-Dive into this comprehensive guide that covers types of intellectual property, registration processes, enforcement strategies, and practical tips for entrepreneurs and business owners.
-Don't let your brilliant ideas slip away – secure your success now!"
+summary: "Discover secrets to protect your intellectual property in an LLC!
+Learn types, registration, enforcement, and tips for success.
+Don't let ideas slip away!"
 permalink: /llc/intellectual-property/
 ---